NVIDIA/NeMo-Agent-Toolkit-UI/DATA_STREAMING.md

 # Live Data Streaming

-The live data streaming feature allows visualization of real-time text updates across multiple streams.
-This is useful for monitoring ongoing processes or displaying live transcription or streaming data.
+The live data streaming feature allows visualization of real-time text updates across multiple streams from any source.
+This feature is most commonly used when streaming in text that will be ingested by context-aware RAG (https://github.com/NVIDIA/context-aware-rag), but is not limited to that use case.

 ## API